HAL68000/Ip-adresses-range-by-country/README.md

 # Ip-adresses-range-by-country
-Sqlite3 database containing all the known IP ranges with the registration country
+Create a Sqlite3 database containing all the known IP ranges with the registration country

 You can use this database for searching some ip ranges and get the country of origin.